Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/concepts/1-data-modifications/1-insert-update-delete/insert-update-delete.md

 3. "Updates are safe": Without a WHERE clause, an UPDATE is a "database killer."
 Always run a SELECT with your WHERE clause first to verify which rows will be affected.

+## Example
+Scenario: Managing a shipment in a warehouse.
 ```sql
 -- 1. Add a new product
 INSERT INTO Inventory (ItemName, Warehouse_ID) VALUES ('Gaming Chair', 2);